randomplayables/rectify/irl/Rectify.md

 2. Using a different colored marker, draw straight lines connecting the **start point -> the new dot -> the end point**.
 3. Use the standard ruler to measure the length of these two straight lines.
 4. Add the lengths together.
 This is your approximated length, `ΣL`.
-5. Your score for Round 1 is `ΣL - S` (The Curve Drawer can now reveal S).
+5. Your score for Round 1 is `S - ΣL` (The Curve Drawer can now reveal S).

 ### Round 2
 1. Erase the dot and lines from Round 1.
 2. The Point Placer must now place **two dots** anywhere on the curve.
 3. Draw straight lines connecting the points in order: **start -> dot 1 -> dot 2 -> end**.
 4. Measure the total length of these three straight lines to get the new `ΣL`.
-5. Calculate the score for Round 2: `ΣL - S`.
+5. Calculate the score for Round 2: `S - ΣL`.

 ### Subsequent Rounds
 - For each round `n`, the Point Placer places `n` dots on the curve.